Mark Oshiro

-Mark Oshiro (born October 23, 1983) is a Latinx New York Times bestselling author, editor, and activist based in Atlanta, Georgia.
-They write young adult and middle grade fiction books, oft exploring themes of identity, belonging, and family.
+Mark Oshiro (born October 23, 1983) is an American author, editor, and activist based in Atlanta, Georgia.
+They write young adult and middle grade fiction books, often exploring themes of identity, belonging, and family.

 They were a Hugo-nominated writer for the online Mark Does Stuff universe in 2013 and 2014, where they analyze books and TV series.
 Their 2018 young adult novel, Anger Is a Gift, was a nominee for the 2019 Lambda Literary Award for LGBTQ Children's/Young Adult and won the 2019 Schneider Family Book Award.
 They are co-author of The Nico di Angelo Adventures series with Rick Riordan.